Marketing of Apple Inc.: Apple Stores

 Apple opened its first two Apple Stores on May 19, 2001, in McLean, Virginia and Glendale, California, later expanding to hundreds of other locations.
 These stores were created on the initiative of then-CEO Steve Jobs to provide a venue for consumers to become more familiar with Apple products and the internet.
 In addition to standard retail, Apple Stores provide technical assistance through Genius Bars and give demonstrations to showcase Apple products.
 The creation of Apple Stores came after years of attempting but failing store-within-a-store concepts.
 Seeing a need for improved retail presentation of the company's products, Jobs began an effort in 1997 to revamp the retail program to get an improved relationship to consumers, and hired Ron Johnson in 2000.
 The media initially speculated that Apple would fail, but its stores were highly successful, bypassing the sales numbers of competing nearby stores and within three years reached US$1 billion in annual sales, becoming the fastest retailer in history to do so.
 Over the years, Apple has expanded the number of retail locations and its geographical coverage, with 499 stores across 22 countries worldwide as of December 2017.
 Strong product sales have placed Apple among the top-tier retail stores, with sales over $16 billion globally in 2011.

 In May 2016, Angela Ahrendts, Apple's then Senior Vice President of Retail, unveiled a significantly redesigned Apple Store in Union Square, San Francisco, featuring large glass doors for the entry, open spaces, and re-branded rooms.
 In addition to purchasing products, consumers can get advice and help from "Creative Pros" – individuals with specialized knowledge of creative arts; get product support in a tree-lined Genius Grove; and attend sessions, conferences and community events, with Ahrendts commenting that the goal is to make Apple Stores into "town squares", a place where people naturally meet up and spend time.
 The new design will be applied to all Apple Stores worldwide, a process that has seen stores temporarily relocate or close.

 Many Apple Stores are located inside shopping malls, but Apple has built several stand-alone "flagship" stores in high-profile locations.
 It has been granted design patents and received architectural awards for its stores' designs and construction, specifically for its use of glass staircases and cubes.
 The success of Apple Stores have had significant influence over other consumer electronics retailers, who have lost traffic, control and profits due to a perceived higher quality of service and products at Apple Stores.
-Apple's notable brand loyalty among consumers causes long lines of hundreds of people at new Apple Store openings or product releases.
-Due to the popularity of the brand, Apple receives a large number of job applications, many of which come from young workers.
-Although Apple Store employees receive above-average pay, are offered money toward education and health care, and receive product discounts, there are limited or no paths of career advancement.
+Apple's brand loyalty among consumers causes long lines of hundreds of people at new Apple Store openings or product releases.
+Due to the popularity of the brand, Apple receives many job applications, and many from young workers.
+Although Apple Store employees receive above-average pay, are offered money toward education and health care, and receive product discounts, there are limited paths of career advancement.